GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when grouped, try to complete multiple objectives at the same time to shorten the room completion time
 - when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
-- you can build Scorpio and Pestilence stacks on a rotating jammer before it's captured
+- you can build Heartbreaker/Pestilence/Scorpio/Strikers stacks on any invincible target (jammers, SHD crates, support stations, warhounds)
-- you can open locked doors by shooting the lock with a Chem Launcher or a silenced weapon, it allows you to not alert enemies (providing you're far enough from enemies when using a silencer)
+- you can open locked doors by shooting the lock with a Chem Launcher or a silenced weapon, it allows you not to alert enemies (providing you're far enough from enemies when using a silencer)
 - you can see enemies through walls when looking through blinking servers

 ### Suppressing
 - definition: laying down suppressive fire towards a cover a mob is using
 - mobs are unable to move or use their abilities (up to a certain extent) when suppressed (TODO: verify if Black Tusk controllers can still control their mini tank)
 - should be used sparingly, in the following cases: going for a flank, allowing teammates to push or when reviving someone in the open
-- suppressed enemies will not peek and may blind fire (with good accuracy on higher difficulties), preventing most of your group from killing them
+- suppressed enemies won't peek and may blind fire on your last known position (with good accuracy on higher difficulties), preventing most of your group from killing them

 ### Talents